sal55/pcl/pcldocs.md

 ### The Execution Model

-* PCL uses only the primitive fixed width types listed below
+* PCL uses only the primitive fixed width static types listed below
 * It implements a stack virtual machine
 * The stack can notionally hold values of any type and size, including block types of arbitrary but fixed width